Va1d/SlowLlama/README.md

 ## Minimal requirements:
 - Python >= 3.9
-- some NVidia GPU with CUDA installed
+- some NVidia GPU with CUDA and Pytorch installed
 - 32Gb memory
 - 1Tb of the free space, those checkpoints are Yuge!